Office Artwork and Antiques: Can You Deduct These as Business Expenses?

 If you purchase expensive artwork or antiques to brighten up your office and impress your clients, can you deduct the cost from your taxes as a business expense?
 Answer: Artwork: No, Antiques: Maybe.

-Artwork -- like paintings and sculpture -- does not qualify for a depreciation deduction because it does not wear out or get used up over time through its regular, active, and physical use in a business.
+Artwork, such as paintings and sculptures, don't qualify for a depreciation deduction because it doesn't wear out or get used up over time through its regular, active, and physical use in a business.
 This is one of the principal requirements to take a depreciation deduction.
-(To learn more about depreciation deductions, see Nolo's article on Section 179.)

 • physically used in the normal course of business,